BIDMCDigitalPsychiatry/LAMP-platform/docs/07-deploy/07-deploying.md

 mkdir -p /data/db
 ```

 You must first generate two cryptographically secure hexadecimal strings.
 Substitute these strings in the stack file below as indicated by the environment variables after the `#`.
+The strings must be of the correct length, or deployment will not work.

 ```bash
 openssl rand -hex 8 # DB_PASSWORD_HERE